 Verstockt was ecstatic about this information and he began to piece together the timeline of events to get a picture of what happened and to plan the next move.

 Le Coquin had become suspicious of Verstockt and he began to tail him and observe his movements.

-Five days to the coronation, Le Coquin broke into the house of Verstockt and discovered documents that he had put together that would potentially disqualify the King-in-waiting and also have him banished from the Kingdom and he killed!
-He gathered all the documents together and sneaked out of his house and left for his house to plot his next move.
+Five days to the coronation, Le Coquin broke into the house of Verstockt and discovered documents that he had put together that would potentially disqualify the King-in-waiting and also have him banished from the Kingdom and he, would be killed!
+He gathered all the documents together and sneaked out of the house and left for his house to plot his next move.

 Ariyanjiyan received the news that potentially damaging evidence had been collated that would improve his chances of being King with mixed feeling.
 He wanted to be careful and play smart and not fall into the hands of Verstockt, who had a reputation of blackmailing people to get what he wants, and he was also wary of Le Coquin.
 His little birds had warned him that he was a major threat to anyone trying to unseat the King-in-waiting.